uncefact/vckit/website/versioned_docs/version-1.0.0-beta/overview/use_cases.md

 <Disclaimer />

-Verifiable Credentials Use Cases: Practical Applications for Cross-Border Trade

 Verifiable credentials have found widespread adoption across various industries, bringing practical solutions to complex challenges.
 In this concise overview, we will explore real-world examples of verifiable credentials in action, highlighting their applications and benefits in the context of cross-border trade.

 1. Education: